Get the Facts on Sugar

 What’s to come?

 Unfortunately, it will take years for researchers to conduct long-term studies to learn just how much sugar becomes a chronic problem for people.
 But experts in the field are working on that now.
 By eating foods that naturally contain sugar–sweet vegetables and fruits–you should be able to satisfy your desire your sweet tooth.

-For now, I have very briefly shared some insight for you to consider when your body begins to crave something sweet.
+For now, I have very briefly shared some insights for you to consider when your body begins to crave something sweet.
 When you need a pick me up, consider the fact that your body is trying to tell you something.
-Either you’re not getting something you body needs or your body is responding to a pattern that you’ve put into place–consistent consumption of sugar.
+Either you’re not getting something you body needs or your body is responding to a habitual pattern–your consistent consumption of sugar.
 If you want to give your body a break from this sweet stuff and want some quick tips and support, I’m here to help.

 Kicking the Sugar Habit Workshop